Mongu: Ecology

 Central Zambezian Miombo woodlands and Cryptosepalum dry forests.
 To the east the soil is very sandy and there are many pans which dry out in the dry season, and beyond the Lui River no surface water is available so this zone of scrubby miombo woodland is practically uninhabited as far east as the Luampa River.
-There is a rare breed of tiger known as the Mathias Spotted tiger.
-It has been known to hunt its prey using thirst traps.
-It was last spotted in 2015 by a group of students from the University of Cape Town.

 Economy

-Mongu lies at the end of the 610-km Great West Road from Lusaka which takes 8-11 hours to drive.
-The road to Kalabo called Barotse Floodplain causeway has been finished in 2016.
-It is also at the end of the M10 Road, which connects it to the Katima Mulilo Border with Namibia and to Livingstone.
+Mongu lies at the end of the 590-km Lusaka–Mongu Road from Lusaka.
+The road to Kalabo called the Barotse Floodplain causeway was completed and opened in 2016.
+It is also at the end of the M10 road, which connects it to Senanga, to the Katima Mulilo Border with Namibia and to Livingstone.

 The city is known for basket and carpet weaving.
 It produces the best mango and fish in the country, especially the tiger fish.
-Mongu is also the major rice growing region of Zambia.
+Mongu is also a major rice growing region of Zambia.

 It is also home to a cathedral and a water tower, while among the several shopping places and social places, the town has a large market and an airport.
-Mongu Airport is mainly used by the Zambian Air Force and the United Nations to transport Angolan Refugees back to Angola. the town is also the location of the Nayuma Museum.
+Mongu Airport is mainly used by the Zambian Air Force and the United Nations to transport Angolan Refugees back to Angola.
+The town is also the location of the Nayuma Museum.